Financial Reporting and Assurance Services

-We use the latest technology to provide audit, review and compilation services to a variety of organizations.
-These cost-effective services will assure stakeholders (including management, investors, creditors, and other key stakeholders) of the accuracy of their key processes and reported financial data.
+We use the latest technology to provide audit, review, and compilation services to a variety of organizations.
+These cost-effective services will assure stakeholders (including management, investors, creditors, and other key stakeholders) of the accuracy of their key processes and reporting financial data.

 - Organizations must understand their current financial position and plan for the future.
-For this reason, it is essential that organizations leverage their audit experience with Burgess, Schultz & Robb to provide improved operations, efficiencies and as a result more productive financial results.
+For this reason, it is essential that organizations leverage their audit experience with Burgess, Robb, & Grassetti to provide improved operations, efficiencies and as a result more productive financial results.

 - We are willing to devote enough time to understand your processes in order to provide informal value-added training that will enable your staff to streamline the audit process and save your organization money.